top of page

 Debt

 Another important aspect to consider is the level of debt.
-It is crucial to assess whether a business has manageable debt that can be repaid within a three-year period.
-This is calculated by dividing the total long-term debt by earnings.
-After performing this calculation for AutoZone, I found that the company has 3,39 years of earnings in debt, which is slightly above the three-year threshold.
-One reason for this is that AutoZone has strategically used cheap debt to repurchase shares.
-It is worth noting that AutoZone has not exceeded four years of earnings in debt over the past 20 years.
-While the current level of debt is above the preferred three-year threshold, it is not a significant concern and will not deter me from investing in the company.
+I assess debt sustainability by examining whether a company could theoretically repay its long-term debt within three years of earnings, calculated by dividing total long-term debt by earnings.
+Based on this approach, AutoZone currently has 3,63 years of earnings in debt, which is slightly above my preferred three-year threshold.
+However, it is worth noting that AutoZone has remained below four years of earnings in debt for the past two decades.
+While the current level is marginally above my guideline, it is not a meaningful concern and does not deter me from investing in the company.

 Risks